-We bought a brand new KitchenAid Artisan Mini stand mixer ( find it on Amazon ).
+We bought a brand new KitchenAid Artisan Mini stand mixer ( Find it on Amazon.com or Amazon.co.uk ).
 It came with 3 standard attachments (dough hook, whisk, beater) and we needed a place to keep them.
 Having such a lovely machine calls for a nice display of it and it’s attachments.
 So instead of throwing them into a drawer (which is already overcrowded).
 I decided to go a different way.

 I built this simple KitchenAid attachments holder to be used under a wall cabinet.